Jay Leno: Why a luxurious watch is sort of pleasant automobile — and vice versa

 - 0

-You both get it otherwise you don’t.
+You both get it.
+Otherwise, you don’t.

-Right here’s why: While a battery is going dead on a digital watch, I suppose, “Oh, now I ought to cross someplace and discover a place that has this precise battery for my watch.”
+Here’s why: While a battery is going dead on a digital watch, I suppose, “Oh, now I ought to cross someplace and discover a place with this precise battery for my watch.”What if I’m on the road and can not get to the store?
+I flip the little thumbwheel with my mechanical watches, and it’s again up.
+(If it is a Rolex, easy motion is all it takes.)

 Study: Jaguar’s XKSS antique supercar to be resurrected for thousands and thousands

-On a Vincent Black Lightning in 1948 at Bonneville, he reached 147 miles in line with hour.
+On a Vincent Black Lightning in 1948 at Bonneville, he reached 147 miles in line with the hour.
 Then he had an idea: To move even faster, he took off his leathers and rode in a susceptible function along with his weight over the back wheel — wearing only a bathing healthy and footwear.

 He hit a hundred and fifty.313 mph, placing an American motorbike land-speed report.